ddxtanx/ClassGraph/README.md

         ./project   < Filepath to Data set >    < "Course name and number" >

-    Examples
+    Examples:

-    EX  ./project ./Courses-and-prereqs/STEM_courses.dat "CS 225"
+            ./project ./Courses-and-prereqs/STEM_courses.dat "CS 225"

-    EX2 ./project ./Courses-and-prereqs/AllPrereqs.dat "ECE 391"
+            ./project ./Courses-and-prereqs/AllPrereqs.dat "ECE 391"

-    EX3 ./project ./Courses-and-prereqs/TestData.dat "ADV 101"
+            ./project ./Courses-and-prereqs/TestData.dat "ADV 101"

-    *note: the course name must be in all caps, and any invalid course name will result in undefined behavior.
+    *NOTE: The course name must be in all caps, and any invalid course name will result in undefined behavior.
+Follow examples above and check data folder for more examples

 4) The output of all algorithms are stored in the ./Outputs/ folder /Betweeness_Full_File           output of the betweeness centrality test on the whole graph